Some Australasian documentary films

 Joh's Jury (Ken Cameron, 1993) documentary

-Journey to the End of Night (Peter Tammer, 1982) dramatised documentary portrait of Bill Neave, a survivor of the fall of Rabaul in 1942; 72 min.
+Journey to the End of Night (Peter Tammer, 1982) dramatised documentary portrait of Bill Neave, a survivor of the fall of Rabaul, PNG, in 1942; 72 min.

 Journey with Paul Cox, A (Gerrit Messiaen, Rob Visser, 1996), broadcast SBS